Cycrus/COGNA_Kernel/README.md

 The network has unique features which are listed below:

     • Excitatory & inhibitory connections:
-    State of the art neural networks use only excitatory connections, since they are sufficient for rather simple networks used for classification or limited tasks.
     The present network allows for excitatory and inhibitory connections.
     This means, that firing neurons not always activate receiving neurons, but (if predefined) they can also reduce activation from receiving neurons.
     This can be used for processing contrasts, which is an important ability for real life decision making.